You might be frustrated with your daily commute or just getting around to do errands, but just how bad is it?

 How to get National Debt Relief to help you resolve your debt: Sign up for a free debt assessment here.
 (Do not skip this step!)
 By signing up for a free assessment, National Debt Relief can assist you in settling your debt, but only if you schedule the assessment.

-The DMV — the District of Columbia, Maryland, and Virginia — has seen a boom in population in the past 20 years, adding over a million residents.
+The DMV — the District of Columbia, Maryland, and Virginia — has seen a boom in population in the past 20 years, adding over 100,000 residents.

 Many flocked to the suburbs around the city without the necessary infrastructure updates to handle all the vehicles on the road.

-One study found that commuters in the D.C. area spend more than 100 hours per year in traffic due to the city’s driving woes.
+One study found that commuters in the D.C. area lose around 62 hours in traffic due to the city's driving woes.

 Housing costs could also factor into commute times, with residents having to commute longer to suburban areas where they can afford a home.

-The median sale price for a home in San Francisco was almost $1.4 million in July, according to real estate website Redfin.
+The median sale price for a home in San Francisco was around $1.3 million in December 2024, according to the real estate website Redfin.

 Earn cash back on everyday purchases with this rare account